WHAT ARE UAP

 Unidentified Anomalous Phenomena (UAP) is anything in space and air, on land, and in the sea that cannot be identified.
 In the past, the term Unidentified Flying Object (UFO) was used but as improved sensor platforms started detecting more phenomena in other domains (in particular the sea), a new acronym and definition was adopted.

-UAP show characteristics that are unique and unexplainable.
-Experts use the term “The Five Observables”.
+UAP exhibit characteristics that are unique and unidentified.
+Experts use the term “The Five Characteristics.”
 If at least one of these characteristics is observed, it is categorized as a UAP.

 Positive Lift – The ability to fly without apparent means of propulsion or lift.